A-Rush-R/Car-Rental-System/README.md

 ## Details
 - Employees get a discount of 15% for renting cars
 - Employees have the option of repairing a car, which rewards them by increasing their record
+- Only customers can register on their own, registering an employee would require manager to do it.
+- Functionality of adding/deleting/updating is implemented but not accessible to any user/manager and must be done by manually adding in the database
 - An unexpected input will cause the program to terminate, but databases will be saved

 ## Assumptions